Home server: Third-party platform

 Home servers often are platforms that enable third-party products to be built and added over time.
 For example, Windows Home Server provides a Software Development Kit.
 Similarly, Tonido provides an application platform that can be extended by writing new applications using their SDK.

 Operating systems

 Home servers run many different operating systems.
 Enthusiasts who build their own home servers can use whatever OS is conveniently available or familiar to them, such as Linux, Microsoft Windows, BSD, Solaris or Plan 9 from Bell Labs.

+Home servers have evolved quite a bit in recent years and there is a thriving community out there that self-host their software, which is called selfhosting.
+Selfhosting can be a bit of a challenge, so some have taken it upon themselves to make it simpler for more people.

+Software

+There are hundreds to thousands of applications out there that can easily be run on a home server as containers.
+Awesome Selfhosted provides a curated list of these applications that can usually be installed via containers with a few simple commands, where updates, dependencies, and installation are managed automatically.

+Alternatively, home server admins can install most of the operating systems above and get a marketplace / app store to make installing apps even more convenient.

 Hardware

 Single-board computers are increasingly being used to power home servers, with many of them being ARM devices.
 Old desktop and laptop computers can also be re-purposed to be used as home servers.

 Mobile phones are typically just as powerful as ARM-based single board computers.
 Once mobile phones can run the Linux operating system, self-hosting might move to mobile devices with each person's data and services being served from their own mobile phone.

+Specialized hardware is also becoming fairly common when it comes to self-hosting.
+Some hardware comes in the form of a Network Attached Storage device, while others are custom designed by the company for use in the home.